spacemeshos/sm-init-app-v2/README.md

 ## Overview

 **Spacemesh Init App v2** is a user-friendly application designed to streamline the process of setting up, generating, and managing Proof of Space data\.
-By leveraging the Tauri framework for its frontend, this app offers a sleek and efficient user experience.
 At its core, it integrates the `postcli` binary, developed in Go by the Spacemesh team, to handle all essential commands and flags seamlessly.
-Whether you are a novice or an experienced user, Spacemesh Init App v2 simplifies the complexities of Proof of Space management, making it accessible and straightforward.

 ## Table of Contents